Villain1nGlasses/HeroMarkdown/README.md

 # HeroMarkdown
-Style specification for BaldarSilveraxe's (AKA Stephen S.) Roll20 markdown scripts and Slugnet's excellent example for Alien RPG.
+Style specification for BaldarSilveraxe's (AKA Stephen S.) Roll20 markdown scripts and with a HERO example modeled after Slugnet's excellent example for Alien RPG.

 # Quickstart Using the HERO System CSS and Markdown in Roll20